polkadot-fellows/RFCs/text/0006-dynamic-pricing-for-bulk-coretime-sales.md

 - $n$ is `CORES_SOLD`, the number of cores being sold.

 #### Left side
 The left side is a power function that describes an increasing concave downward curvature that approaches `old_price`.
-We realize this by using the form $y = a(1 - x^d), usually a downward sloping curve, but flipping it horizontally by letting the argument $x = \frac{T-n}{T}$ decrease with $n$, doubly inversing the curve.
+We realize this by using the form $y = a(1 - x^d)$, usually used as a downward sloping curve, but in our case flipped horizontally by letting the argument $x = \frac{T-n}{T}$ decrease with $n$, doubly inversing the curve.

 This approach is chosen over a decaying exponential because it let's us a better control the shape of the plateau, especially allowing us to get a straight line by setting `SCALE_UP` to $1$.